pommicket/ted/README.md

 sudo make install -j4
 ```

+You can also run `make ted.deb` to build the .deb installer.

 On Windows (64-bit), first you will need to install Microsoft Visual Studio, then find and add vcvarsall.bat to your PATH.
 Next you will need the SDL2 VC development libraries: https://www.libsdl.org/download-2.0.php
 Extract the zip, copy SDL2-2.x.y into the ted directory, and rename it to SDL2.
 Also copy SDL2\\lib\\x64\\SDL2.dll